RnewYear2022 RnewYear2022

 As organizations increasingly adopt automation for managing their IT infrastructure, Ansible has emerged as a leading configuration management and orchestration tool.
 Ansible has gained popularity among DevOps professionals and system administrators with its simplicity, agentless architecture, and robust capabilities.

-By familiarizing yourself with these interview questions, you'll gain a solid understanding of Ansible's core principles, its integration with other technologies, and its ability to automate complex IT workflows.
+By familiarizing yourself with these ansible interview questions, you'll gain a solid understanding of Ansible's core principles, its integration with other technologies, and its ability to automate complex IT workflows.

-Whether you're a beginner or an experienced Ansible user, this blog will equip you with the knowledge and confidence to tackle Ansible-related interview questions effectively.
+Whether you're a beginner or an experienced Ansible user, this blog will equip you with the knowledge and confidence to tackle Ansible interview questions effectively.
 So, let's embark on this journey of mastering Ansible and prepare ourselves to shine in any Ansible interview!

-Ansible Basic Interview Questions and Answers
+Basic Ansible Interview Questions and Answers

-Q: What is Ansible?
+Q1: What is Ansible?

-Ans:- Ansible is an open-source automation tool that simplifies the management and configuration of systems, applications, and infrastructure.
+Ansible is an open-source automation tool that simplifies the management and configuration of systems, applications, and infrastructure.
 It uses declarative language to describe the desired state of a system, allowing for easy orchestration and automation of tasks.

-Q: How does Ansible work?
+Q2: How does Ansible work?

 Ans:- Ansible works by connecting to remote systems via SSH or WinRM and executing tasks on them using modules.
 It uses YAML-based playbooks to define the desired state and sequence of tasks to be performed on target hosts.
 Ansible's agentless architecture allows for easy setup and management.